joykirat18/GSoC-MusicBlocks-v4-palette-canvas/README.md

-The 2 models `artBoardDraw.ts` and `turtle.ts` are used to store the canvas and turtles created respectively.They are called by the artBoardSketch.tsx and artBoardTurtle.tsx respectively.
+The two models `artBoardDraw.ts` and `turtle.ts` store the canvas and turtles created, respectively.They are called by the artBoardSketch.tsx and artBoardTurtle.tsx respectively.
 For more detail on the structure of artBoard model you can see the full documentation [here](./ArtBoardModel.md).

  PR | Description
  ------ | ------
 [70](https://github.com/sugarlabs/musicblocks-v4/pull/70) | The MVVM architecture is used to build the palette.
-The basic styling is completed and blocks are divided into high and low shelf.
+The basic styling is completed, and blocks are divided into high and low Shelf.
 [74](https://github.com/sugarlabs/musicblocks-v4/pull/74) | The move functionality of the turtle is added.
-The  user can move the turtle around the canvas and also specifify the number of turtles to render on canvas.
+The user can move the turtle around the canvas and specify the number of turtles rendered on canvas.
-[85](https://github.com/sugarlabs/musicblocks-v4/pull/85) | A lot of props were being passed around the views, so wrapped the artBoard in a context API layer to clean up some of the code.
+[85](https://github.com/sugarlabs/musicblocks-v4/pull/85) | Many props were being passed around the views, so wrapped the artBoard in a context API layer to clean up some of the code.
 [86](https://github.com/sugarlabs/musicblocks-v4/pull/86) | The turtle can be dragged and dropped on the canvas.
-The top mose turtle is always get priority while 2 turtles are overlapping.
+The topmost turtle always gets priority while two turtles are overlapping.
-[90](https://github.com/sugarlabs/musicblocks-v4/pull/90) | Disabled mouse events on the turtle, when it is moving.
-Due to this only stationary turtles can be dragged and dropped.
+[90](https://github.com/sugarlabs/musicblocks-v4/pull/90) | Disabled mouse events on the turtle when it is moving.
+Due to this, only stationary turtles can be dragged and dropped.
 [91](https://github.com/sugarlabs/musicblocks-v4/pull/91) | ArtBoard Canvas Documentation.
 [92](https://github.com/sugarlabs/musicblocks-v4/pull/92) | Palette Documentation.